 Since we decided to do it by state, we found Rhode Island especially challenging because of Providence and Newport.
 Both cities have extensive collections of historic buildings.
 We opted for Ocean Drive in Newport, as it contains 1,509 acres.

 So if you have a yen for taking in a lot of history some weekend day, these might fit the bill.

 Wethersfield Historic District

 English settlers from Massachusetts founded Wethersfield in 1634, making it the first European settlement in Connecticut.
 The historic district, tucked between Hartford and Rocky Hill, covers 1,300 acres.
-It contains 1,200 structures with about 100 dating to colonial times.
+It contains 1,200 buildings with about 100 dating to colonial times.

 The town itself evolved from a struggling early colonial outpost.
-It emerged as a transportation hub and contributed many soldiers to the American Revolution.
+It then emerged as a transportation hub and contributed many soldiers to the American Revolution.
 Then eventually it rose to prominence as home to the Wethersfield onion.

 Work on officially protecting the historic district began in 1962.
 In 1970, the National Park Service placed it on the National Register of Historic Places.
 The district has many residents and businesses, making for a lively ambience.
 Most famously it also contains the Silas Deane House (1766), the Joseph Webb House (1752); and the Isaac Stevens house (1790).
 They belong to the Webb-Deane-Stevens Museum. open to the public.
 So is the Town Green, which stretches nearly a half mile.